Baking Soda is a Natural Remedy for Heartburn

 - If your symptoms persist or get worse over the course of 14 days, you need to stop taking baking soda and talk to your doctor.

-Powdered baking soda can also be used to help combat heartburn when used in small quantities.
-Dissolving it in a glass of water can quickly help to calm symptoms.
+You can also use powdered baking soda to help combat heartburn when used in small quantities.
+Dissolving it in a glass of water can quickly relieve symptoms.